This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic. (No alcohol.)

 Ingredients

-• Pineapple-guava juice: If you can’t find it, try half guava and half pineapple juice or just pineapple juice.
+• Pineapple guava juice: If you can’t find it, use half guava and half pineapple juice.
+Or use just pineapple juice.

-• Cream of coconut: This sweetened, thick coconut cream has a strong flavor, used in tropical drinks and desserts.
+• Cream of coconut: This is sweet, thick, has a strong flavor, and is used in tropical drinks and desserts.

-• Pineapple sherbet: For dairy-free, use pineapple sorbet.
+• Pineapple sherbet: For no dairy, use pineapple sorbet.

-• Frozen strawberries and pineapple: Frozen fruit keeps the smoothie thick and cold.
+• Frozen strawberries and pineapple: Frozen fruit helps the smoothie stay thick and cold.

 • Ice: Ice helps chill the drink and make it thicker.